Leukaemia Modelling and Therapeutic Discovery

 Research Group Head

-- Investigation of ETS-transcription factor function during normal and aberrant red blood cell development
+- Investigation of transcription factor function during normal and malignant blood cell development

-- Generation of genetic models of Acute Erythroid Leukaemia
+- Generation of genetic models of Acute Myeloid Leukaemia (AML)

 Carmichael CL, Wang J, Nguyen T, Kolawole O, Benyoucef A, De Mazière C, Milne AR, Samuel S, Gillinder K, Hediyeh-Zadeh S, Vo ANQ, Huang Y, Knezevic K, McInnes WRL, Shields BJ, Mitchell H, Ritchie ME, Lammens T, Lintermans B, Van Vlierberghe P, Wong NC, Haigh K, Thoms JAI, Toulmin E, Curtis DJ, Oxley EP, Dickins RA, Beck D, Perkins A, McCormack MP, Davis MJ, Berx G, Zuber J, Pimanda JE, Kile BT, Goossens S, Haigh JJ (2020) The EMT modulator SNAI1 contributes to AML pathogenesis via its interaction with LSD1.
 Blood, 136:957-973.